dot-and-box/dot-and-box/README.md

 and other simple animations visualizing your raw ideas.
 Dots and boxes is a *HTML5 custom element* you can add to your page with code attribute defining dots and boxes and action (animation) steps.

+# BRANCH TODO

+- parsing is correct - check more sophisticated cases
+- but animation is not proportional to the time of sequence

 #### Use cases
 - visualize bubble sort algorithm